FH-EngineeringClub/UR10_Workspace/README.md

 Project by the Foothill Engineering club to play chess against a Universal Robots UR10.

-`UR10_working_examples` hosts the currently working files used to run the UR10.
+`src` hosts the currently working files used to run the UR10.

 See our [project Notion site](https://splendid-eel-64f.notion.site/UR10-Chess-Robot-eca1ce190f8b4982b52d836f1d4e0b59) for more information.